PvdBerg1998/hfml_data_preprocessor/README.md

 The data is processed as follows and in the following order:
 - `raw`: only sorted and deduplicated, such that the x data is monotonically increasing.
 This is often required for filtering algorithms.
 All steps after this will stay monotonic.
 - `preprocessed`: after masking, filtering, premultiplication.
 Essentially the full preprocessing machinery except x inversion, as this makes visual comparison with the raw data near impossible.
-- `inverted`: after x inversion.
+- `inverted`: see `preprocessed`, but after x inversion.
-- `post_interpolation`: after interpolation and derivative.
-For performance and simplicity, these two steps are implemented as a single mathematical operation.
-Linear interpolation therefore defines the second derivative to be zero everywhere.
-No filtering is applied, so keep in mind high frequency noise will be amplified by taking the derivative.
+- `processed`: after interpolation and derivative.
+For performance and simplicity, these two steps are implemented as a single mathematical operation. **Linear interpolation therefore defines the second derivative to be zero everywhere.**
 - `fft`: after the Fast Fourier Transform (full domain).
 - `fft_sweep_<upper,lower,window>_<n>`: after the `n`'th FTFT window.

-These windows are distributed uniformly over the given data domain, after x inversion.
+Some folders or files may not be generated if you have disabled the corresponding step in your template.
 The raw and preprocessed data may include preliminary plot generation.
 This facilitates the quick iteration process of changing settings, rerunning and inspecting the result.
 Files inside the output folders are named as you defined inside the settings.
 This may include subfolders.

-Information about the generated file structure is stored in `metadata.json` in human readable `json`.
+**You should not manually access these generated files.** Information about the generated file structure is stored in `metadata.json` in `json` format.
 This is meant to simplify further postprocessing by providing information about every generated file.
-Additional measurement metadata can be defined in `Settings.toml` per file.
-A rich amount of information is provided.
-For reasons of brevity the structure is undocumented, but should be straightforward.
-This may include:
+Instead of manually extracting files, it should be done by making use of this metadata and an additional postprocessing script.
+For this reason, additional measurement metadata ("tags") can be defined in `Settings.toml` per file.
+The amount of information in the `metadata.json` includes:
+- A list of all variables
+- A sorted set of all user defined tags
 - Dynamic interpolation length statistics
 - Settings for each processing step
 - Full output file paths
 - FTFT subdomains
-- User defined tags
+- User defined tags per file

+The sorting applied to the user tags is using "natural human ordering", not the very common lexicographical ordering.
+This means that e.g. temperatures such as `1p3K` and `10p0K` get sorted as expected.
+No additional effort to convert back and forth between floats is required.

+**The direct usage of floating point tags is strongly discouraged!
+Using them as a key to a dictionary is unreliable due to the fundamental precision errors.
+Floats are not real numbers and therefore some values cannot be represented exactly.**

+### Example postprocessing script

-An example usecase: imagine you want to plot the FFTs for each extracted variable measured at an angle of zero degrees.
+Imagine you want to plot the FFTs for each extracted variable measured at an angle of zero degrees.
 Simply load the `metadata.json` and filter it appropriately:

 ```python
 import os